Mark Abel: Career

 Arlo McKinnon of Opera News agreed: “Abel has developed a very personal style, based equally on rock and classical music.
 The music is tonal yet not closely tied to standard harmonic practices.”
 He added: “Trois Femmes du Cinéma” is beautifully performed by Isabel Bayrakdarian and Carol Rosenberger. ...
 The music of “1966” is vividly dramatic and poignant. ...
 The most intriguing piece consists of two scenes from “The Book of Esther,” which I hope will be completed and heard.”

 Gregory Berg of The Journal of Singing said: “He is a composer who has a lot to say and has some very intriguing ways of saying it. ...
 Everything here is deeply engaging and unfailingly fresh.”
 Berg’s JOS colleague Kathleen Roland-Silverstein described Abel as “a gifted and fascinating composer” and praised “Trois Femmes du Cinéma” as “commanding and disquieting, ... gorgeous and complex songs ... a welcome addition to a body of repertoire that serves to advance women’s voices.”

 Fanfare’s Henry Fogel wrote of the song cycle “1966”: “This is music of nostalgia and recollection, ... evocative, with a wistful beauty underlying much of it.
 The performance (by Kindra Scharich and Jeffrey LaDeur) is all a composer could ask for.”

+Abel’s record company home, Delos, was acquired in late 2023 by the Europe-based label family Outhere Music.
+His productivity has continued under the new ownership and the album 4.4.2 was released in February 2026.
+Featured in four duo compositions are flutist Alice K. Dade, violinist Jennifer Choi, cellist Jonah Kim, pianist Keisuke Nakagoshi, Lithuanian pianist Ieva Jokubaviciute, and two leading Canadian musicians, mezzo-soprano Simone McIntosh and pianist Michael McMahon.